firebolt-db/godocs/docs/Guides/managing-your-account/rbac.md

 ---
 layout: default
-title: RBAC (Alpha)
+title: RBAC
 nav_exclude: true
 search_exclude: true
 toc_exclude: true
-description: Learn about managing database level roles for Firebolt users.
+description: Learn about managing RBAC authorization for Firebolt users.
 parent: Account and user management
 grand_parent: Guides
 ---

-# Role-based access control (Alpha)
+# Role-based access control
 {: .no_toc}

-Database-level, role-based access control provides the ability to control privileges and determine who can access and perform operations on specific objects in Firebolt.
+Role-based access control provides the ability to control privileges and determine who can access and perform operations on specific objects in Firebolt.
 Access privileges are assigned to roles that are, in turn, assigned to users.

 A user interacting with Firebolt must have the appropriate privileges to use an object.
 Privileges from all roles assigned to a user are considered in each interaction with a secured object.